tensorflow/tfx/docs/guide/schemagen.md

 *   TensorFlow Transform
 *   TensorFlow Model Analysis

-In a typical TFX pipeline SchemaGen generates a schema, which is consumed by the other pipeline components.
+In a typical TFX pipeline, SchemaGen generates a schema which is consumed by the other pipeline components.

 Note: The auto-generated schema is best-effort and only tries to infer basic